cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 nixos-generate-config --root ${MNT}
 ```

-### 8. Generate a password for the root user
+### 8. Define a password for the root user

-This step is only necessary if you use the root filesystem as `tmpfs`.
-With `/etc` being an ephemeral mountpoint, because the `/etc` directory resets to default on each reboot, setting the password with `mkpasswd` does not affect this kind of setup.
+This step is only necessary if you're using the impermanent storage for the **root** filesystem.

 ```bash
 PASS=$(mkpasswd --method=SHA-512)